 The Pleasure Beach was originally established in 1909 when it consisted of a scenic railway roller coaster and little else.
 The park has developed considerably over a period of time and is now the most visited attraction on the east coast of Britain, with 1 million visitors per year.
 It has been in the ownership of the Jones family since 1954.

 The Edge is the brainchild of Albert Jones, managing director of Pleasure & Leisure Corporation PLC, who campaigned for five years for one of England’s eight large casino licences to be granted to Great Yarmouth.
-It gained the licence in 2012.

 The Edge was one of two rival projects submitted to Great Yarmouth Borough Council.
 It won the licence at the end of a rigorous competitive process that included the impact of proposals on regeneration and employment.